-Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates and components were visible.
+Roofing including roof space Repair category 2 Notes A number of loose roof slates and components were visible.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.

+Rainwater fittings

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.